 There were only a couple of provisions in the tax plan that applied retroactively.
 That means they affected your 2017 taxes (what you filed by April 2018).

-Tax Plan Changes That Go Into Effect January 2018
+Tax Plan Changes That Went Into Effect in January 2018

 - Federal income tax rates decreased for almost every bracket.
 There are still seven tax brackets with marginal rates of 10%, 12%, 22%, 24%, 32%, 35% and 37%.